History of AIPAC in Timeline

 Between the 2000 and the 2004 elections, the 50 members of AIPAC's board donated an average of $72,000 each to campaigns and political action committees.

-In April 2005, AIPAC policy director Steven Rosen and senior Iran analyst Keith Weissman were fired by AIPAC amid an FBI investigation.
-The investigation was into whether they passed classified U.S. information to the government of Israel.
+In April 2005, AIPAC fired policy director Steven Rosen and senior Iran analyst Keith Weissman amid an FBI investigation into the potential sharing of classified information with the government of Israel.

-In May 2005, Lawrence Anthony Franklin, a Department of Defense analyst, was arrested and charged by the FBI with providing classified national defense information to Israel.
-The criminal complaint mentioned a meeting where Franklin disclosed top-secret information to two AIPAC officials.
+In May 2005, the Justice Department announced the arrest of Lawrence Anthony Franklin, a U.S. Air Force Reserves colonel, who was charged with providing classified national defense information to Israel.
+The criminal complaint identified AIPAC and described a meeting where Franklin disclosed top-secret information to AIPAC officials.

 2005: AIPAC Espionage Scandal

-In 2005, Lawrence Franklin pleaded guilty to espionage charges for passing U.S. government secrets to AIPAC policy director Steve J. Rosen and AIPAC senior Iran analyst Keith Weissman.
+In 2005, Lawrence Franklin, a Pentagon analyst, pleaded guilty to espionage charges for passing U.S. government secrets to AIPAC policy director Steve J. Rosen and AIPAC senior Iran analyst Keith Weissman, marking the AIPAC espionage scandal.
+Rosen and Weissman were later fired by AIPAC.

-On January 20, 2006, Lawrence Franklin was sentenced to 151 months in prison and fined $10,000 for passing government secrets.
-He admitted to giving classified information to both Rosen, Weissman, and an Israeli government official.
+On January 20, 2006, Lawrence Franklin was sentenced to 151 months in prison and fined $10,000 for passing government secrets to Rosen and Weissman and giving classified information to an Israeli official.

 2009: Charges Dropped Against Former AIPAC Employees

-In 2009, all charges against the former AIPAC employees, Rosen and Weissman, were dropped.
-This concluded the legal proceedings stemming from the investigation into the passing of classified information.
+In 2009, all charges against the former AIPAC employees, Steven Rosen and Keith Weissman, were dropped after the investigation into the sharing of classified information.

-2012: Donna Edwards Failed to Back Resolutions in Support of Israel During Gaza War
+2012: Donna Edwards Fails to Back Resolutions During 2012 Gaza War

-In 2012, during the Gaza War, Donna Edwards failed to back resolutions in support of Israel.
-This became relevant in 2022 when AIPAC spent $7 million to defeat her in a Maryland primary.
+During the 2012 Gaza War, Donna Edwards failed to back resolutions in support of Israel.
+In 2022, AIPAC spent $7 million to defeat Donna Edwards in a Maryland primary.

-In 2016, AIPAC's yearly policy conference included both major parties' nominees: Democrat Hillary Clinton and Republican Donald Trump.
+In 2016, AIPAC's yearly policy conference included both major parties' nominees: Democrat Hillary Clinton and Republican Donald Trump, highlighting its bipartisan nature.

 2018: AIPAC Lobbying Expenditure